 - require our contractors to comply with privacy laws and any other appropriate confidentiality and security measures when dealing with personal information under our contracts.

-Safe Work Australia’s information and communications technology(ICT) security is largely managed by the Department of Employment under a Memorandum of Understanding.
+Our ICT security is largely managed by the Department of Education, Skills and Employment under a Memorandum of Understanding.

-- access to Safe Work Australia’s records internally on a ‘need to know’ basis and subject to appropriate security clearance
+- accessing our records internally on a ‘need-to-know’ basis and subject to appropriate security clearance

-- storage of paper records including personnel and human resource files in appropriately secure, locked cabinets, and
+- storage of paper records including personnel and human resource files in appropriately secure, locked cabinets

 - clear screen, clear desk policies.

 We will destroy records containing personal information in a secure manner in line with the Archives Act 1983.
 We will not keep your personal information for any longer than necessary.

 The Privacy Act requires us to maintain a register of privacy impact assessments we conduct.